ppomes/mod_image_resize/README.md

 - Cache operations can be protected by a mutex to prevent race conditions (configurable)
 - The mutex is only used when writing to the cache, not when reading
 - HTTP caching is controlled via Cache-Control and Expires headers (configurable with ImageResizeCacheMaxAge)
-- libvips is designed for high performance and minimal memory usage
+- libvips is optimized for high performance and minimal memory usage
 - You can disable the mutex in environments where file locking is not necessary
 - Setting `ImageResizeCheckMTime` to `On` may have a performance impact but ensures cache freshness